ICTU/docker-dashboard/docs/core-concepts/application-definitions.md

   - **protocol** - the service protocol; example *http,https,tcp,udp*.
   - **type** - the type of the service; possible values are *service* and *oneoff*; defaults to *service*.
   When set to *oneoff* BigBoat will not try to restart the service if it exits.
 The instance will enter *failing* state if the service exits with code other than *0*.
 If the type of the service is *service* (the default value) BigBoat will keep trying to restart the service container, exponentially backing away.
 The *oneoff* services are meant as a way to initialize/bootstrap other services in the application.
+  - **startcheck** - A start check to be executed before any dependent services will be started.
+A *condition* will be run every *interval* with a *timeout* for a maximum *retries*.
+If the condition succeeds any dependent services will be started.
+After *retries* or a successful execution the startcheck will not be retried.
+The start check can be used to ensure that the service is in a certain state.
+The *condition* is mandatory, other properties have sensible defaults (timeout=5000, interval=1000, retries=10).

+### Examples
   Example BigBoat Compose adding SSH connectivity to the www service:
   ```
   name: jenkins